her01n/guile-web-driver/readme.md

 ### Element State

+- **selected? element**

+  Returns *#t* if the check box or radio box is checked, or if *<select>* element is selected.
+  Throws an exception if the element is not selectable.

+- **attribute element name**

+  Gets the value of the element's attribute.
+  Returns *#f* if the attribute is undefined.

+- **property element name**

+  Gets the value of element's javascript property.
+  Returns *#f* if the property is undefined.

+- **css-value element name**

+  Returns the computed value from element's style declarations.

 - **text element**

   Gets the text content of the element.

-- **attribute element name**
+- **tag name element**

-  Gets the value of the element's attribute.
+  Returns the tag name of the element.

-  TODO what if there is no such attribute
+- **enabled? element**

+  Checks if the form control is enabled.

 ### Element Interaction

 - **click element**

-  Simulates user clicking the element.
+  Simulates user clicking the element,
+  For example *<a>* element or form control.

+- **clear element**

+  Clears all content of content editable element.
+  Resets the state of File Upload form control.

 - **send-keys element text**